kal3bo/DELIVR/README.md

 	- Optimize any high-poly mesh.
 Content Prep

+- Create interior office

+	- Build interior design.

+	- Add static mesh models.

+	- Add pick up BPs.

+	- Lights.

-2. Create a street block.
+- Create a street block.

-a.
-Create a new level. style
+	- Create level style

-b.
-Add static mesh models to the level to recreate a street block. style
+	- Add static mesh models to the level to recreate a street block. style

-c.
-Add lighting for the street. style
+	- Add lighting for the street. style

+- Create drone.

+	- Add drone mesh to VR Pawn BP.

+	- Add collision to the drone.

-3. Creating the contact site between the drone and the delivery.
+- Creating the contact site between the drone and the delivery.

-a.
-Add collision to the drone for overlap events
+	- Add collision to the drone for overlap events

-b.
-Add a delivery pawn (receiver) to hand over the package. style

-c.
-Import animation BP or overlap event to detect drone is approaching.
-Content Prep

-d.
-Drone communicate with the delivery pawn through level BP, Dispatch, or state machine for the delivery animation BP.
+	- Drone communicate with the delivery pawn through level BP, Dispatch, or state machine for the delivery animation BP.

-4. Program the HUD for the pilot of the drone.
+- Program the HUD for the pilot of the drone.

-a.
-Study IFR references.

-b.
-Calculate speed in BP.
-Function

-c.
-Get score from GameMode or GameScore.
-Function
+	- Get score from GameMode or GameScore.

-d.
-Count down for the delivery time.
-Function
+	- Count down for the delivery time.

-e.
-Track the altitude and latitude (Yaw offset).
+	- Track the altitude and latitude (Yaw offset).
 Use a holo-drone to visually track drone orientation.
-Function

-f.
-Add a google-map like cutout for navigation.
-Style
+	- Add minimap widget.

+	- Add current time

-i.
-Develop BP for the mini map.
-Function
+	- Develop BP for the mini map.

-g.
-Add emergency button input.
+	- Add battery life graphic to the HUD.
 Content Prep

-i.
-Develop BP for emergency button.
-Function

-h.
-Add battery life graphic to the HUD.
-Content Prep

-i.
-Developer BP for battery life.
-Function

-i.
-Add package info to the HUD.
-Content Prep

-i.
-Quantities, labels, weight, defects, etc.

-ii.
-Develop BP to display package info for HUD Function

-j.
-Add signal strength graphic to the HUD.
-Content Prep

-i.
-Develop BP for low or high signal strength.
-Function

-k.
-Add an auto-pilot input.
-Content Prep

-i.
-Develop BP for the auto-pilot event.
-Function

-l.
-Add pickup and drop-off input.
-Content Prep

-i.
-Develop BP for auto pickup and drop-off events.
-Function

-m.
-Add a re-calibrate input.
-Content Prep

-i.
-Develop BP to auto-readjust the drone level Function

-n.
-Add start and stop input.
-Content Prep

-i.
-Develop BP for turn-on and off events.
-Function

-5. Add motion controller inputs to the vr pawn.
-All the drone controls are on the sticks Function

-a.
-Add rotation and movement for the controllers

-b.
-Add haptics for collision

-c.
-Add switch mode from ground to drone

-d.
-Print tasks from enum

-e.
-Add auto pilot event

-f.
-Add right trigger for speed.

-g.
-Add left trigger for slow to stop.

-h.
-Add left thumbstick for direction control

-i.
-Add right thumbstick for YAW rotation

-j.
-Add grip to drop or pickup event

-k.
-Add X for emergency stop to zero the speed or hovers to closest safehouse.

-6. Add sensors to the drone Function

-a.
-Radial trace or spherical trace.

-7. Add feedback system: Function

-a.
-Make an Enum list of tasks to complete.

-b.
-Print the enum list for the player.

-c.
-Add switch by Enum to go to next task.

-d.
-Add a TimeNode to track time per task.

-e.
-Add a help assist for when TimeNode finishes

-8. Add thirdperson pack for UE.
-Content Prep

-9. Add mannequin to the level. style

-a.
-Add collision to detect drone approaching Function

-b.
-Import animation for reacting to the drone approach Content Prep

-c.
-Add task complete event to the mannequin actor.
-Function

-10. Add a capture cam to the drone HUD for monitoring the delivery basket. style

-11. Add different weather to the Game Mode. style

-a.
-Add sunlight control to level BP.
-Function

-b.
-Add city control to the level Bp.
-Function

-12. Add save to game state for manager to review.
-Function

-a.
-Add new level for managers. style

-b.
-Add widget to print scores. style

-c.
-Add game scores to the new level.
-Function

-d.
-Add sound. style

-e.
-Add widget interact to use oculus touch as a laser pointer Function

-13. Add receiver experience

-a.
-Bind the delivery pawn with drone dispatches.
-Function

-b.
-Add input to switch from drone to the receiver.
-Content Prep

-14. Create actor for the delivery package.
-Content Prep

-a.
-Add grabbale interface Function

-b.
-Add pickup and drop events Function

-15. End the game when the player (the consumer) picks up the package.

-a.
-Level BP fades camera to black. style
+	- Battery life.

+	- Add package info to the HUD.

+- Drone Interaction

+	- Add pickup and drop-off input.

+	- Develop BP for auto pickup and drop-off events.

+	- Add motion controller inputs to the vr pawn.
+All the drone controls are on the sticks.

+	- Add rotation and movement for the controllers

+	- Add haptics for collision

+	- Thumbstick for direction control.

+	- Add grip to drop or pickup event.

+- Score Management

+	- Make an Enum list of tasks to complete.

+	- Print the enum list for the player.

+	- Add switch by Enum to go to next task.

+	- Add a TimeNode to track time per task.

+	- Add widget to print scores. style

+- Sound.

+	- Flying FX.

+	- Pick Up FX.

+	- Drop Off FX.

+	- Environment Sound.

+		- Cars.

+		- People.

+		- Animals.

+- Client experience.

+	- Create VR Pawn.

+	- Create Nav Mesh.

+	- Create target point.

+	- Pick up interaction.